How to Pour a Pint of Guinness

-- In 759 Arthur Guinness signed a 9,000-year lease on the St. James’s Gate Brewery in Dublin, still in use today;
+- In 759 Arthur Guinness signed a 9,000-year lease on the St. James’s Gate Brewery in Dublin, still valid today;

 - A pint of Guinness only contains 198 calories: it’s basically like a meal;

-- Guinness is made with barley malt, hops, yeast and water and, although it is called “black”, it really is not black but has a distinctive, ruby red colour;
+- Guinness is made with barley malt, hops, yeast and water and, although it is called “black”, it really is not black but has a distinctive, ruby red color;

 - Ireland, despite appearances, is not the largest consumer of Guinness.
 Africa holds the record with more than 30% of total world consumption;

 - The Guinness Storehouse is the most visited attraction of Ireland and of Europe.
-Even today the beer is produced in the Storehouse, while a whole space is reserved for tourists, here is where the beer is produced and then distributed around the world.
-Learn more about the Guinness Storehouse;
+Even today the beer is produced in the Storehouse, while a whole space is reserved for tourists.
+Read more about the Guinness Storehouse.

-- Guinness is the most pulled beer during St. Patrick’s and inside the Storehouse many events are held.
+- Guinness is the most drank beer during St. Patrick’s and inside the Storehouse many events are held.
 Learn more about St. Patrick’s Day in Dublin;

 - It is said that the better Guinness is the one you drink close to the factory where it is produced.
 That’s why, according to many, the Guinness drank in the Gravity Bar just inside the Storehouse is the best ever as well as in pubs in the same area, the Liberties.
 The farther you go, the more the Guinness, according to legend, changes;